Abbreviations : Report Help

-Virions contain three segments of linear, double-stranded RNA: Segment L (6.4 kbp) (Mindich et al., 1988), Segment M (4.1 kbp) (Gottlieb et al., 1988a), and Segment S (2.9 kbp) (McGraw et al., 1986).
-The complete genome is 13.4 kbp and has a guanine+cytosine content of approximately 56%.
-All the genome segments are enclosed in a single particle and each virion contains a single copy of the genome.
+Virions contain three segments of linear, double-stranded RNA: Segment L (6.4–7.1 kbp), Segment M (3.6–4.7 kbp) and Segment S (2.3–3.2 kbp).
+The complete genome is 12.7–15.0 kbp and has a GC content of 53.4–58.8%.
+Virion particles contain a single copy of each of the three genome segments.
 The genome constitutes approximately 10% of the virion weight.
 The genome is organized into five concentric layers arranged into nearly coaxial spools (Ilca et al., 2019).

-Virions adsorb either to the rough lipopolysaccharide layer or to pili of the host bacterium (Bamford et al., 1976, Roine et al., 1998) (Figure 3.Cystoviridae).
-Viral envelope fuses with the host outer membrane (Bamford et al., 1987) and the nucleocapsid associated lytic enzyme locally digests the peptidoglycan layer (Mindich and Lehman 1979).
-Viral polymerase complex delivery into the host cytoplasm involves an endocytic-like process at the host plasma membrane (Poranen et al., 1999).
-The viral genome is transcribed by virion-associated RNA-dependent RNA polymerase within the polymerase complex.
-Early in the infection approximately equal amounts of messenger RNA molecules are produced from L, M and S (Coplin et al., 1975, Emori et al., 1983).
-Later in the infection cycle transcripts of M and S typically predominate.
+Virions adsorb either to the rough lipopolysaccharide layer or to pili of the host bacterium (Bamford et al., 1976, Roine et al., 1998, Mindich et al., 1999) (Figure 3.Cystoviridae).
+The viral envelope fuses with the host outer membrane (Bamford et al., 1987) and the nucleocapsid-associated lytic enzyme locally digests the peptidoglycan layer (Mindich and Lehman 1979).
+Delivery of the viral polymerase complex into the host cytoplasm involves an endocytic-like process at the host plasma membrane (Poranen et al., 1999).
+The viral genome is transcribed by the virion-associated RNA-dependent RNA polymerase within the polymerase complex.
+Early in the infection approximately equal amounts of messenger RNA molecules are produced from the L, M and S segments (Coplin et al., 1975, Emori et al., 1983).
+Later in the infection cycle transcripts of the M and S segments typically predominate.
 Transcription is semi-conservative and produces full-length copies of the genome segments (Usala et al., 1980, Van Etten et al., 1980).

-The produced messenger RNA molecules are polycistronic.
-Translation of L transcripts produces the early proteins, which assemble to form empty polymerase complexes (Figure 3.Cystoviridae) (Gottlieb et al., 1988b).
+Virus mRNAs are polycistronic.
+Translation of L segment transcripts produces the early proteins, which assemble to form empty polymerase complexes (Figure 3.Cystoviridae) (Gottlieb et al., 1988b).
 These package the three positive-strand transcripts (Frilander and Bamford 1995).
 Negative-strand synthesis then takes place inside the polymerase complex.
 RNA packaging and replication induce structural changes in the polymerase complex (expansion) (Nemecek et al., 2011).
 Transcription by these polymerase complexes produces messages for late protein synthesis.
 The nucleocapsid surface shell assembles on the polymerase complex (Figure 3.Cystoviridae) (Poranen et al., 2001, Olkkonen et al., 1991).
 Nucleocapsid acquires protein P5 and the envelope.
 Spikes are assembled on the envelope surface.
 Mature virions are released upon virus-induced host cell lysis (Bamford et al., 1976).

 Cystoviruses are lytic bacteriophages that induce host cell lysis at the end of the viral reproduction cycle.
-Natural hosts are Gram-negative plant pathogenic bacteria.
+Natural hosts are Gram-negative plant or human pathogenic bacteria.

 Cysto: from Greek kystis, “bladder”, “sack”.

 In terms of genome replication strategy, cystoviruses resemble eukaryotic double-stranded RNA viruses (Mertens 2004, Poranen and Bamford 2012).
-The structure, organization and functions of the polymerase complex containing the genome are the major similarities among members of families Cystoviridae, Reoviridae, Totiviridae, Partitiviridae and Picobirnaviridae.
-The T=13 architecture of the surrounding capsid layer is also shared by cystoviruses and reoviruses.
+The structure, organization and functions of the polymerase complex are the major similarities among members of families Cystoviridae, Chrysoviridae, Reoviridae, Totiviridae, Partitiviridae, Megabirnaviridae, Quadriviridae and Picobirnaviridae The T=13 architecture of the surrounding capsid layer is also shared by cystoviruses and reoviruses.

 Pseudomonas phage phi7*